MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagjunkincludecontacts-canonical-property.md

 **Applies to**: Outlook

-Indicates whether e-mail addresses of the contacts in the Contacts folder are treated specially with respect to the spam filter.
+Indicates whether email addresses of the contacts in the Contacts folder are treated specially with respect to the spam filter.

 |||
 |:-----|:-----|